 Highlights of CPA at Work

 INNOVATION: CPA uses an innovative strategy of shareholder engagement to persuade corporations to disclose their political spending, and to oversee it.

-COLLABORATION: We’ve teamed up with some of the premier business organizations and academic institutions in the U.S. to sponsor groundbreaking roundtables, write authoritative reports, produce the annual CPA-Zicklin Index on Corporate Political Disclosure and Accountability (beginning in 2011) and develop the first business school course focusing on these issues.
+COLLABORATION: We’ve teamed up with some of the premier business organizations and academic institutions in the U.S. to sponsor groundbreaking events, write authoritative reports, produce the CPA-Zicklin Index of Corporate Political Disclosure and Accountability, and develop the first business school course focusing on these issues.